Suspect in Colorado clinic shooting told he faces murder charge

 COLORADO SPRINGS, Colo.
-(Reuters) - The man accused of killing three people and wounding nine in a shooting rampage at a Planned Parenthood clinic in Colorado Springs was told he faces charges including first-degree murder during his first court appearance on Monday.
+(Reuters) - The man accused of killing three people and wounding nine in a shooting rampage at a Planned Parenthood clinic in Colorado Springs was told he faces first-degree murder charges during his first court appearance on Monday.

-Robert Lewis Dear, 57, appearing by video link from jail, spoke only to confirm that he understood and to tell the judge he had no questions.
-There was no discussion of the motives during the brief hearing, and formal charges will be filed at a court appearance scheduled for Dec.
-9.
+Robert Lewis Dear, 57, appearing by video link from jail, spoke only to tell a judge he understood and had no questions.
+There was no discussion of the motive for the Friday shooting during the brief hearing, and formal charges will be filed next week.

+Police records from North Charleston, South Carolina, showed that Dear was charged with rape there in 1992, although Reuters could not determine in court records how the case was resolved.

-Planned Parenthood has said reports that Dear told investigators “no more baby parts” after his arrest following Friday afternoon’s deadly siege showed he was acting on an anti-abortion agenda.
+Planned Parenthood has said reports that Dear told investigators “no more baby parts” after his arrest showed he was acting on an anti-abortion agenda.

 Chief Judge Gil Martinez told Dear, who was in handcuffs and leg irons and strapped into a padded vest, apparently for his own safety, that if convicted, he faces a minimum sentence of life without parole or a maximum of death.

-District Attorney Dan May said prosecutors have 63 days after Dear’s arraignment to decide whether to bring a death penalty case.
+District Attorney Dan May said prosecutors had 63 days after Dear’s arraignment to decide whether to bring a death penalty case.
 Documents in the investigation were ordered sealed by the court on Monday.

-“I personally will be part of the prosecution team,” May told reporters outside after the hearing.

 The rampage blamed on the South Carolina native is believed to have been the first deadly attack on a U.S. abortion provider in six years.
 The Colorado Springs center has been the target of protests by anti-abortion activists.

-A police officer and two civilians died in the attack, which, according to newly emerging details, began just outside the building, adjacent to a shopping area on the northwest side of Colorado’s second-largest city.
+A police officer and two civilians died in the attack, which according to emerging details, began just outside the building, adjacent to a shopping area on the northwest side of Colorado’s second-largest city.

 Ke‘Arre Stewart, 29, an Iraq war veteran, was shot in front of the clinic after walking out to talk on his cell phone.
 Wounded, he ran back inside to warn others to take cover, his brother told NBC News.
 Stewart died of his wound.